Skip to content

 Installation

-To install Ultimate Notion simple run:
+To install Ultimate Notion, simply run:

 pip install ultimate-notion